Imaginaries, products and the adele ring: Introduction

 Along with liaison groups, we will use tools from descriptive set theory.
 A Borel equivalence relation $E$ on a Polish space $Y$ is called {\em smooth} if there exists a Borel map $f$ from $Y$ to a Polish space, such that $f(x)=f(y)$ iff $xEy$.
 In work of Becker and Kechris \cite{bk}, this is shown to give a very robust criterion for a Borel subgroup to be closed.
 Roughly speaking, this will allow us to move from questions on imaginaries of a product $\prod_{i\in I} M_i$ to questions on reducts of a co-product $\coprod_{i\in I} M_i$.
 The latter remains stable in the critical case where the $M_i$ are finite, allowing the use of tools from geometric stability theory.

 These descriptive-set theoretic ideas will also give us an important model-theoretic orthogonality principle.
-Let $I_{fin}$ be the ideal of finite subsets of the Boolean algebra $\Pp(\Nn)$.
-Consider a product of structures $M=\prod_{i \in \Nn} M_i$, and define an equivalence relation $E_{fin} $ using the ideal $I_{fin}$, namely $aE_{fin} b$ iff $\{i: a_i=b_i\} \in I_{fin}$.
+Let $I_{fin}$ be the ideal of finite subsets of $I$, and $E_{fin}$ the associated equivalence relation: $aE_{fin} b$ iff $\{i\in I: a_i \neq b_i\} \in I_{fin}$.
 In case $M_i$ is countable (but with at least two elements), $E_{fin} $ is a version of the paradigmatic non-smooth Borel equivalence relation $E_0$; Harrington, Kechris and Louveau show in \cite{hkl} that a Borel equivalence relation is non-smooth if and only if $E_{0} $ can be reduced to it.
 In the adelic case, where $M_i$ is a local field, or more generally an uncountable Borel structure, $E_{fin}$ gives the equivalence relation known in descriptive set theory as $E_1$ (which is even less smooth.)
 On the other hand, we will see that the equivalence relations definable on a single $E_{fin} $-class are all smooth, in these cases.
 It will follow from this that there are no nontrivial definable maps or finitely multivalued maps from the reduced power $M/E_{fin} $ into $M$ (\propref{function}); this conclusion will hold in any model.
 This will allow us to study the imaginaries separately in each $E_{fin} $- class on various definable sets, equivalence relation, and in the quotient, and glue together the information.

 The elimination of imaginaries can presumably also be achieved in a more hands-on manner, along the lines of \cite{wencel}, \cite{atticus}.
 But our purpose here is to develop tools that may serve in more complex environments.
 In \cite{bh}, the same descriptive set-theoretic methods are used to show in far greater generality that smoothness coincides with an appropriately generalized notion of 2nd-order elimination of imaginaries.